 OpenShot

-If you have never edited a video in your life and want something incredibly simple, OpenShot is the answer.
-It is an open-source tool designed to be easy to learn and quick to use.
-You can slice video, add text titles, and export quickly.
-It is very lightweight and runs perfectly on old hardware.
+If you have never edited a video before and want to know how to start quickly, OpenShot is a great entry point.
+It is an open-source tool designed to be easy to learn.
+You can slice video, add text titles, and export efficiently.
+Its minimal background footprint makes it suitable for older hardware.

 RAM Needed: 4GB RAM recommended.